Terms and Conditions

 Laws (R.S.C., 1985, c.
 C-42) and all rights are reserved other than as prescribed elsewhere in this

 Family.
-Client must obtain permission from Photographer prior to the releasing, publishing, or selling the
+The client must obtain permission from the Photographer prior to the release, publishing, or selling the

 photographs for commercial or press/media purposes.
 Digital editing and processing may take up to eight

 weeks after the Wedding Date for completion and posting to the online proofing gallery.
 The digital

 images will be delivered within one week of the Client’s final approval of the digital photographs in the

 14.How many, when, and what to expect of final photographs.

 14.1.
 Photographer will edit and deliver a minimum of 40 edited photographs per hour of Photography Time.

 Photographers will not provide any unedited or “RAW” files.
 The photographer may choose not to deliver all